Reviewed by Melinda Ratini, DO, MS on October 05, 2020

 Protect Your DNA

 As you age, the ends of your chromosomes become shorter.
 This makes you more likely to get sick.
 But lifestyle changes can boost an enzyme that makes them longer.
-Plus, studies show diet and exercise can protect them.
+Plus, studies show diet and exercise can help protect them.
 The bottom line: Healthy habits may slow aging at the cellular level.

 Play to Win